 My work often explores how people deal with the losses that we all experience at times.
 My first novel, Golddigger, published in May 2015 by Bella Books, follows the attempts of a young Irish woman, Frances Moriarty, to claw out a new life in America after her whole world is devastated by the Irish famine.

-I have also written a verbatim play about the lives of LGBT people in Strabane and Sion Mills which was performed at the Alley Theatre in Strabane in February 2016.
-I am currently working on a similar project about the lives of LGBT people in Derry which will be performed in Derry Playhouse in February 2017.
-Both were supported by Derry City and Strabane District Council.
+I have also written two verbatim plays about the lives of LGBT people.
+The first, Lives Under the Radar, drew on stories of people from Strabane and Sion Mills and was performed at the Alley Theatre in Strabane in February 2016.
+The second, Out Loud, explored the lives of LGBT people in Derry and was performed in Derry Playhouse in February 2017.
+Both were supported by Derry City and Strabane District Council among others.

-During 2016, I have been working on a play about the clash between the LGBT community in Northern Ireland and religious fundamentalism, with the support of the Arts Council NI.
-The Pirates of Portrush will be performed at The Barracks in Belfast in December 2016.
+During 2016, I developed a play about the clash between the LGBT community in Northern Ireland and religious fundamentalism, with the support of the Arts Council NI.
+The Pirates of Portrush was performed at The Barracks in Belfast in December 2016.

 Since moving to northwest Ireland, I have contributed to the development of LGBT creative voices as a founding member of Foyle lesbian and bisexual women’s writing group and northwest LGBT playwrights and as a board member of Outburst Queer Arts Festival.